-With the most recent house, the 22nd and 23rd houses closed in Carteret and Union counties, the SECU Foundation has now contributed $1.78MM to Habitat affiliates across the state.
-The average mortgage amount remains below the $100,000 mark ($92,262), so we will have sufficient funding to cover the 104 houses in 100 counties.
+With the most recent house, the 28th, closed in Lexington (Davidson County), the SECU Foundation has now contributed nearly $2.6MM to Habitat affiliates across the state.
 Here is the status of the project:

 |Projects||Projection Reported||Estimated Mortgage Amounts Reported||Actually Started/or Completed||Cum.
 Total Projected to Start by end of 4th Qtr 2017||Actual Mortgage Amounts||Actually Assigned||Total to be Completed by End of 4th Qtr CY2017|

-Phase 1: Scotland, Yancey, Avery, Edgecombe, Chowan, Anson, Richmond, Ashe, Northampton, Duplin, Warren, Lenoir, Watauga, Montgomery, Robeson, McDowell, Mitchell and Bertie counties have completed their houses, closed a mortgage with a homebuyer, and assigned those mortgages to the SECU Foundation for payment.
+Phase 1: Scotland, Yancey, Avery, Edgecombe, Chowan, Anson, Richmond, Ashe, Northampton, Duplin, Warren, Lenoir, Watauga, Montgomery, Robeson, McDowell, Mitchell, Bertie and Bladen counties have completed their houses, closed a mortgage with a homebuyer, and assigned those mortgages to the SECU Foundation for payment.

-Phase 2: Pitt, Perquimans, Chatham, Carteret and Union have closed and been assigned.
-The following counties (Phase 1 and Phase 2) are within weeks of closing: Rockingham, Davidson, Washington, Bladen, Martin, New Hanover, Yadkin, Randolph, Rutherford and Vance.
+Phase 2: Pitt, Perquimans, Chatham, Carteret, Union, Yadkin, Randolph, Henderson and Davidson (Lexington) have closed and been assigned to SECU.
+The following counties (Phase 1 and Phase 2) are within weeks of closing: Rockingham, Washington, Martin, New Hanover, Randolph, Rutherford and Vance.

 If you have any questions, please contact the Program Director Susan McLawhorn:

 The Solar in Your Community Challenge: Chatham Habitat for Humanity Providing Solar Power For HomesRead more...